 Creating saved filters

-APM also allows you to created saved custom filters based on any combination of available filters.
+APM also allows you to create saved custom filters based on any combination of available filters.
 For example, here’s how we would create a reusable filter that only displays events organized by a specific organizer.